MichaelLyon/snippetto/README.md

-Web based app that is optimized for mobile.
+Web based app optimized for mobile.

 MVP: a Daily Planning Application to plan your day and week.